CSGuides/grad-school-application-guide/_applying/identifying-schools.md

 To see why, suppose, for simplicity, that every school independently has a 10% chance of accepting your application.
 (See historical Michigan numbers above for comparison; the advice here is primarily drawn from US schools.)
 If you apply to “only” five programs, there is a (100% - 10%)^5 = 59% chance that the biased coin comes up “tails” each time and you are rejected by all programs.
 So we want to apply to many programs.

 However, even applying to 15 programs with 10% acceptance rates still leaves a 20% chance of being rejected by all of them, so we also recommend applying to programs with a range of selectivities.
-This usually takes the form of ~10 schools in a band, 1–2 *“aspirational”* schools (long-shot selective schools that would be great, but may not accept you) and 3–4 *“safety”* schools (less-selective schools that are more likely to accept you).
+This usually takes the form of ~10 schools in a band, 1–2 *aspirational* schools (long-shot selective schools that would be great, but may not accept you) and 3–4 *safety* schools (less-selective schools that are more likely to accept you).

 Students we work with typically apply to **12–16 programs.** If you apply to more than 16 programs, you run the risk of failing to secure letter writers or offending your letter writers.
 While letters of recommendation are primarily shared between institutions, letter writers often specialize them to particular schools, and so it is an increasing imposition to ask them to write too many letters.